 And on to I always use my leather jacket to block out the wind.

-The key word for the winter is wool!posted about 5 years ago
+The key word for the winter is wool!posted over 5 years ago

 capes = cool

 i have been drooling over the sweet ones at nasty girl

 I am always warmer when I wear lots of shirts than when I wear one thick sweater.posted over 5 years ago